cdool/github_help/README.md

 ``` git stash ``` | If you staged/committed your changes before you pulled latest repo, use this command to stash them until you pull.|https://git-scm.com/docs/git-stash
 ``` git stash apply``` | Applies your shtaqshed changes to the code you just pulled to make everything upto date so you can push your code.|https://git-scm.com/docs/git-stash

+##This is a change.
+I need one to test this.